cjtu/craterpy/CODE_OF_CONDUCT.rst

 9. License and attribution
 ---------------------------

-The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
+The Citizen Code of Conduct is distributed by `Stumptown Syndicate <http://stumptownsyndicate.org>`_ under a `Creative Commons Attribution-ShareAlike license <http://creativecommons.org/licenses/by-sa/3.0/>`_.

-Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
+Portions of text derived from the `Django Code of Conduct <https://www.djangoproject.com/conduct/>`_ and the `Geek Feminism Anti-Harassment Policy <http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy>`_.

 Revised by Christian on 12 October 2017.